-Encode() takes data placed by your application program in the compiler-generated Java classes, and converts it to a string of bytes encoded according to BER, PER (aligned or unaligned), OER, COER, DER, CER, XER, CXER, or E-XER.
-The method decode() takes a string of bytes that have been encoded according to BER, PER, OER, COER, DER, CER, XER, CXER, or E-XER and performs the inverse operation of the encoder, resulting in a Java object that you can easily manipulate.
+Encode() takes data placed by your application program in the compiler-generated Java classes, and converts it to a string of bytes encoded according to BER, PER (aligned or unaligned), CPER, OER, COER, DER, CER, XER, CXER, E-XER, or JSON.
+The decode() method takes a string of bytes that have been encoded according to BER, PER, OER, COER, DER, CER, XER, CXER, E-XER, or JSON and performs the inverse operation of the encoder, resulting in a Java object that you can easily manipulate.

 The Java Interpretive ASN.1 API (IAAPI) is a collection of Java classes included with the ASN.1 Tools for Java.
 The Java IAAPI provides access to the ASN.1 type, subtype and value notation via an easy to use interface.
 This allows applications to create and encode data using ASN.1 without any foreknowledge of the structure of the data, such as the number of components and their types.
 It also allows messages (PDUs) to be decoded, and the components of the messages to be accessed, based on their data types.